Iditarod National Historic Trail Frequently Asked Questions

 Q: What is the length of the Trail?

 A: The original surveyed mail route from Seward to Nome was 938 miles.
-The Iditarod Trail Sled Dog Race uses two alternate routes from Willow to Nome which are each substantially longer than the historic route.
-The North Route is 914 miles long and the South Route is 928 miles long.
-Race route mileage is subject to annual change due to route variations.
+The Iditarod Trail Sled Dog Race uses two alternate routes from Willow to Nome which are approximately 1,000 miles each.
 The total mileage for the historic trail system (including side and connecting trails) is approximately 2,300 miles.

 Q: Do I need a permit to travel the trail?

 A: Casual users who do not charge fees for transporting or supporting other users, or who do not organize competitive events on the trail are not required to obtain a permit.
 Persons who organize or benefit from commercial or competitive activities are required to obtain a Special Recreation Permit for use of federal lands.